-The hospice bereavement department provides a variety of comprehensive support to help you before and through the first 13 months of grief after the death of your loved one.
-All of the services we offer are available to friends and family of our current and former hospice patients, as well as members of the community, free of charge.
+Hospice bereavement provides a variety of support services to help hospice bereaved (family and friends of a hospice patient) through the first 13 months of grief after the death of your loved one.
+Grief support services are free.

 If you are experiencing a medical emergency, call 911.